captbaritone/grats/README.md

 }
 ```

-That's just the begining!
+That's just the beginning!
 To learn more, **Read the docs: https://grats.capt.dev/**

 ## Contributing